Lentil Chicken Curry Recipe

 This chicken curry with lentils will keep in the fridge for 4 to 5 days.
 You can even freeze it for up to a month.

-You can eat curry with Stovetop Indian Naan or garlic naan, Indian Chapati, Sweet potato chapati.
+You can eat curry with Stovetop Indian Naan or garlic naan, Indian Chapati, or Sweet potato chapati.
 Steamed rice or try my Rice pilaf with fruit and nuts.
 Today, I serve it with some homemade roti and steamed rice.

 Lentil Chicken Curry